 The St. Baldrick’s Foundation takes great care with every donor dollar, keeping the staff small, the expenses low and directing every possible dollar to childhood cancer research.
 Take a careful look at the expenses and see for yourself!

-The St. Baldrick’s Foundation is volunteer-powered—from the founders who started it all to the volunteer who signed up today.
+The St. Baldrick’s Foundation is volunteer and donor powered—from the founders who started it all to the volunteer who signed up today.
 You are the reason that the St. Baldrick’s Foundation can fund more grants than any organization besides the U.S. government.
 So get involved!